-These rights are guaranteed in the Armed Forces Act, Article 28, and in the Armed Forces Service Regulation (SR 510.107.0, Article 93-99).
+These rights are guaranteed in Article 28 of the Swiss Federal Law on the Armed Forces and the Military Administration and in Articles 93 - 99 of the Armed Forces Service Regulation (SO 510.107.0).
 Conscripts who declare that military service is not compatible with their conscience can do alternative civilian service (see also 3.2).